LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/mstest.rst

    Hover over the function call to see a tooltip:

    .. figure:: ./figures/function-parameters-tooltip.png
-      :alt: Hover over a function to see its parameters
+      :alt: User hovers mouse over a function to see its parameter names

       Hover over a function to see its parameters